-- CodeReady Workspaces is deployed in an OpenShift cluster. - A workspace is created. - User is located in a CodeReady Workspaces installation project.
+- CodeReady Workspaces is deployed in an OpenShift cluster.
+Verify the state of the deployment in the OpenShift logs.
+See Viewing the state of the CodeReady Workspaces cluster deployment using OpenShift 4 CLI tools. - A workspace is created. - User is located in a CodeReady Workspaces installation namespace.